-RELEASE DATE: 1 April 2014
+RELEASE DATE: 31 January 1 April 2014

-Note : These draft Guidance Notes, issued by Guernsey, the Isle of Man and Jersey, jointly, are to be treated as work in progress.
+Note: These draft Guidance Notes, issued by Guernsey, the Isle of Man and Jersey, jointly, are to be treated as work in progress.
+Comments on the draft received before 14 March will be fully considered, with the intention that a revised draft will be issued by 31 March 2014.